martin-eden/Lua-RgbStripeConsole/Readme.md

 But it's boring.
 We should add some noise.

 So we're adding noise.
 Noise is actually smooth random color function between first and last pixels.
+Value range [-1.0, +1.0].

 Noise amplitude is dependent of distance between pixels.
 (Like gravity is inversely proportional to distance square.
 Same idea.)